ASHOKAN PILLAR, LION CAPITAL, ITS HISTORY AND IMPORTANCE.

 India became a republic on 26 January 1950 and on this day the top of the Ashoka Pillar was adopted as the National Emblem of India.
 For this reason, this part of the Ashoka pillar is more famous than other parts of the pillar.

-It can be seen as the emblem of the Government of India on all the major buildings, medals of honor,(Param Veer Chakra, Shaurya Chakra, Ashok Chakra), passports, etc. It can also be seen on the currencies issued by the Government of India, present slightly above the bottom right corner of each note beside its value.
+It can be seen as the emblem of the Government of India on all the major buildings, medals of honor,(Param Veer Chakra, Shaurya Chakra, Ashok Chakra), passports, etc.

 (Photo: RBI Official Website); Licensed by : Government of India.